Last updated on August 25th, 2023 at 01:53 pmJump to Recipe

 This dish is perfect for anything you like eating classic cornbread with.
 Serve it with a hot bowl of The Best Classic Chili for a full-comforting meal.
 It’s also a great side for Fried Chicken and the Best Honey Butter Ham!

 When it comes to the fall season, this delicious dish is on top of our list.
-Made with autumn pumpkin, sweet spices and finished with a delicious cinnamon honey butter
+Made with autumn pumpkin, and sweet spices and finished with a delicious cinnamon honey butter

 It packs a serious flavor without having to boil and mash anything.
 Flavorful on its own, but also ideal as part of a meal.
 Since it’s so moist, it’s also terrific for breakfast the day after.
 Top it with the whipped cinnamon honey butter for the perfect morning treat with hot coffee.

 What is pumpkin cornbread?

 It’s very similar to the traditional cornbread recipe but with a definite autumn twist.
 Also, it is a savory cornbread made with pumpkin purée to make it soft and fluffy.

 Also, instead of just honey and butter, I’ve added some cinnamon and nutmeg to the sweet whipped butter to take it over the top!

 The flavors of fall squash and spices are clear, but they’re light as well.
 This makes the dish kid-friendly and great for adults who are not too fond of spice.

 How to make Homemade Pumpkin Cornbread?

 Next, grease your baking dish, and then measure and prep your ingredients.
-Follow these steps after:
+Follow these steps:

 For the cornbread:

 - Combine the wet ingredients: Next, in a separate bowl, add brown sugar and remove clumps by breaking them up.
 Then, whisk in the honey, melted butter, and puree.
 Blend in the eggs and sour cream using a hand mixer.

 - Make the batter: Fold the dry and wet ingredients gently just until combined.
 Don’t overmix.
 A few dry pockets are fine.